EPAM Systems (NYSE:EPAM) Releases Q3 2021 Earnings Guidance

 EPAM Systems (NYSE:EPAM) issued an update on its third quarter 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $2.150-$2.220 for the period, compared to the Thomson Reuters consensus estimate of $1.950.
 The company issued revenue guidance of $957 million-$965 million, compared to the consensus revenue estimate of $884.60 million.EPAM Systems also updated its FY 2021 guidance to $8.250-$8.440 EPS.

-EPAM Systems (NYSE:EPAM) last posted its quarterly earnings results on Thursday, August 5th.
-The information technology services provider reported $2.05 EPS for the quarter, topping the Zacks’ consensus estimate of $1.94 by $0.11.
-EPAM Systems had a return on equity of 18.17% and a net margin of 12.57%.
-The business had revenue of $881.40 million during the quarter, compared to the consensus estimate of $861.36 million.
-During the same period last year, the firm earned $1.46 earnings per share.
-The company’s revenue for the quarter was up 39.4% compared to the same quarter last year.
-As a group, analysts expect that EPAM Systems will post 6.58 earnings per share for the current fiscal year.
+EPAM Systems (NYSE:EPAM) last issued its earnings results on Thursday, August 5th.
+The information technology services provider reported $2.05 EPS for the quarter, beating the consensus estimate of $1.94 by $0.11.
+The company had revenue of $881.40 million during the quarter, compared to analysts’ expectations of $861.36 million.
+EPAM Systems had a net margin of 13.12% and a return on equity of 18.89%.
+The business’s revenue for the quarter was up 39.4% compared to the same quarter last year.
+During the same period in the previous year, the company earned $1.46 EPS.
+Research analysts forecast that EPAM Systems will post 7.13 earnings per share for the current year.

-In related news, SVP Boris Shnayder sold 1,250 shares of the business’s stock in a transaction that occurred on Friday, May 14th.
-The stock was sold at an average price of $450.27, for a total transaction of $562,837.50.
-Following the sale, the senior vice president now owns 7,553 shares of the company’s stock, valued at $3,400,889.31.
-The sale was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, CEO Arkadiy Dobkin sold 42,500 shares of the business’s stock in a transaction that occurred on Monday, May 24th.
-The stock was sold at an average price of $482.88, for a total value of $20,522,400.00.
-Following the sale, the chief executive officer now directly owns 1,361,893 shares in the company, valued at approximately $657,630,891.84.
+In other EPAM Systems news, CFO Jason D. Peterson sold 2,000 shares of the business’s stock in a transaction that occurred on Wednesday, August 11th.
+The shares were sold at an average price of $606.50, for a total transaction of $1,213,000.00.
+Following the sale, the chief financial officer now directly owns 11,580 shares of the company’s stock, valued at approximately $7,023,270.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, VP Gary C. Abrahams sold 375 shares of the business’s stock in a transaction that occurred on Monday, May 24th.
+The stock was sold at an average price of $484.00, for a total transaction of $181,500.00.
+Following the sale, the vice president now directly owns 1,687 shares in the company, valued at $816,508.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 74,198 shares of company stock valued at $35,731,236.
+Insiders have sold a total of 73,563 shares of company stock worth $36,082,270 over the last three months.
 Insiders own 4.80% of the company’s stock.

 EPAM Systems, Inc provides digital platform engineering and software development services in North America, Europe, Russia, Belarus, Kazakhstan, Ukraine, Georgia, East Asia, Southeast Asia, and Australia.
 The company offers engineering services, including requirements analysis and platform selection, customization, cross-platform migration, implementation, and integration; infrastructure management services, such as software development, testing, and maintenance with private, public, and mobile infrastructures for application, database, network, server, storage, and systems operations management, as well as monitoring, incident notification, and resolution services; and maintenance and support services.